 On June 28, 2021, the European Commission adopted an adequacy decision permitting flows of personal data between the EU and the UK to continue without additional requirements.
 The UK Government also adopted a reciprocal adequacy decision in respect of EEA member states permitting flows of personal data from the UK to the EEA.
 However, the European Commission's UK adequacy decision will automatically expire in June 2025 unless the European Commission re-assesses and renews/extends that decision and remains under review by the European Commission during this period.
-The entry into force of the US-UK Data Access Agreement on October 3, 2022 may put at risk the European Commission's adequacy decision granted to the UK.
-If such adequacy decision were to be withdrawn, personal data could not flow freely between the UK and the EU and additional safeguards would need to be adopted, which could result in additional costs for us.
+The UK adequacy decision could be withdrawn prior to June 2025, for example, if the legal framework of the UK GDPR diverges from the EU GDPR in a way that impacts the deemed adequacy of the UK GDPR, if the UK permits cross-border data transfers to third countries that do not currently have an EU adequacy decision without requiring sufficient privacy protections, or if the UK adequacy decision is successfully challenged at the European Court of Justice.
+If the UK adequacy decision were to be withdrawn, personal data could not flow freely between the UK and the EU and additional safeguards would need to be adopted, which could result in additional costs for us.

 The relationship between the UK and the EU in relation to certain aspects of data protection laws remains unclear, and it is unclear how UK data protection laws and regulations will develop in the medium to longer term, and how data transfers to and from the UK will be regulated in the long term.
 The UK's Data Protection and Digital Information Bill, or the Bill, was re-introduced before the UK Parliament in March 2023, introducing reforms intended to update and simplify the UK's data protection framework, deviating from the EU GDPR.
+In addition, the relationship between the UK and the US in relation to certain aspects of data protection laws remains subject to considerable uncertainty.
+The UK and the US have committed in principle to establish a data bridge for the UK extension to the EU-US Data Privacy Framework, however the planned data bridge remains subject to assessment and finalization between the US and the UK.

 Certain jurisdictions have enacted data localization laws and laws restricting cross-border transfers of personal information.
-In particular, regulators and courts in the EEA and the UK have significantly restricted the transfer of personal information to the United States and other countries whose privacy laws it believes are inadequate.
+In particular, regulators and courts in the EEA and the UK have in the past significantly restricted the transfer of personal information to the United States and other countries whose privacy laws it believes are inadequate, and current efforts to utilize the EU-US Data Privacy Framework to facilitate flows of personal data between these jurisdictions remain subject to legal challenge and uncertainty.
 Other jurisdictions may adopt similarly stringent interpretations of their data localization and cross-border data transfer laws.
-Although there are currently various mechanisms that may be used to transfer personal information from the EEA and UK to the United States in compliance with law, such as the EEA's standard contractual clauses and the UK's international data transfer agreement, these mechanisms are subject to legal challenges, and there is no assurance that we can satisfy or rely on these measures to lawfully transfer personal information to the United States.
+Although there are currently various mechanisms that may be used to transfer personal information from the EEA and UK to the United States in compliance with law, including without limitation the EEA's standard contractual clauses and the UK's international data transfer agreement, these mechanisms are subject to legal challenges, and there is no assurance that we can satisfy or rely on these measures to lawfully transfer personal information to the United States.